executablebooks/MyST-NB/docs/use/glue.md

 ### The `glue:figure` directive

-With `glue:figure` you can apply more formatting to figure like objects, such as giving them a caption and referencable label:
+With `glue:figure` you can apply more formatting to figure like objects, such as giving them a caption, referencable label, and alt text:

 ````md
 ```{glue:figure} boot_fig
 :figwidth: 300px
 :name: "fig-boot"
+:alt: "A histogram of the bootstrapped samples."

 This is a **caption**, with an embedded `{glue:text}` element: {glue:text}`boot_mean:.2f`!
 ```